 Critical path method is one of the frequently used techniques in project planning.
 A typical project has many tasks involving lots of different people so project managers have a hard time keeping track of things.
 It is far too easy for certain activities to fall behind and get lost in the sea of endless jobs.
-These forgotten tasks and errors in planning can severely affect the time scale of the whole project.
+These forgotten tasks and errors in planning can severely affect the timescale of the whole project.
 A late project will cost money and lead to unhappy customers and bosses.
-Critical path method helps managers figure out two very important things.
+Critical path method in project management helps managers figure out two very important things.
 How long it will take to complete the project and what are the critical tasks that must be completed before starting other dependent tasks.

 The best way for project managers to avoid poor planning is to incorporate the critical path method in their diagrams.
 Having this as a diagram makes it easy to visualize the important tasks of a project.
 This is really helpful for managers and makes it easier for the project team to visualize and plan their work accordingly.
 The main aim is to produce a visual of the entire project broken down into smaller activities which are vital to the completion of the entire project.

-All of the activities which are added onto the network diagram are ones which have to be completed on time.
+All of the activities which are added to the network diagram are the ones which have to be completed on time.
 By adding them on to a diagram it is possible to see how long each section will take.
 This is essential when it comes to predicting the timescale of the project.
 The benefits of applying each of the set time critical and essential activities to a diagram include:

 - Seeing how each section is important to the progress of the rest of the plan

 - Assigning the right team and department to their corresponding tasks